moonmaster9000/yasm/README.markdown

     vending_machine.do!
 TossOffBuilding

     vending_machine.do!
 MakeSelection.new(SnickersBar)
-    #==> RuntimeError: We're sorry, but the current state `Obliterated` is final.
+    #==> FinalStateException: We're sorry, but the current state `Obliterated` is final.
 It does not accept any actions